A-01509

 New York Assembly Bill 1509 — An Act to amend the general business law, in relation to requiring publishers of books created with the use of generative artificial intelligence to contain a disclosure of such use

-Requires that any book published in New York that was wholly or partially created using generative artificial intelligence must conspicuously disclose that fact on its cover.
-The requirement applies to all printed and digital books regardless of target audience, including those consisting of text, pictures, audio, puzzles, games, or any combination thereof.
-The bill defines 'generative artificial intelligence' broadly to encompass machine learning, automation, and algorithmic systems.
-Notably, the bill does not specify an enforcement mechanism, designate an enforcement authority, or provide any penalties for noncompliance.
-Currently pending before the Assembly Committee on Consumer Affairs and Protection.
+Requires that any book published in New York that was wholly or partially created using generative artificial intelligence must conspicuously disclose that fact on the cover of the book.
+The requirement applies to all printed and digital books regardless of target audience, including books consisting of text, pictures, audio, puzzles, games, or any combination thereof.
+The bill provides a broad definition of generative artificial intelligence encompassing machine learning, automation, and algorithmic systems.
+No enforcement mechanism, penalties, or private right of action are specified in the bill text.

 Summary

-Requires that any book published in New York that was wholly or partially created using generative artificial intelligence must conspicuously disclose that fact on its cover.
-The requirement applies to all printed and digital books regardless of target audience, including those consisting of text, pictures, audio, puzzles, games, or any combination thereof.
-The bill defines 'generative artificial intelligence' broadly to encompass machine learning, automation, and algorithmic systems.
-Notably, the bill does not specify an enforcement mechanism, designate an enforcement authority, or provide any penalties for noncompliance.
-Currently pending before the Assembly Committee on Consumer Affairs and Protection.
+Requires that any book published in New York that was wholly or partially created using generative artificial intelligence must conspicuously disclose that fact on the cover of the book.
+The requirement applies to all printed and digital books regardless of target audience, including books consisting of text, pictures, audio, puzzles, games, or any combination thereof.
+The bill provides a broad definition of generative artificial intelligence encompassing machine learning, automation, and algorithmic systems.
+No enforcement mechanism, penalties, or private right of action are specified in the bill text.

 Enforcement & Penalties